Naruno/Naruno/docs/concepts/circulation.md

 # The Circulation

 Circulation system is most important and most basic part.
 Its just run the consensus trigger functions in every 0.50s.
-But its keep alive the your Decentra Network.
+But its keep alive the your Naruno.

 ```mermaid
 flowchart RL